wpilibsuite/allwpilib/README.md

 There are a few tasks other than `build` available.
 To see them, run the meta-task `tasks`.
 This will print a list of all available tasks, with a description of each task.

 wpiformat can be executed anywhere in the repository via `py -3 -m wpiformat` on Windows or `python3 -m wpiformat` on other platforms.

+CMake is also supported for building.
+See [README-CMAKE.md](README-CMAKE.md).

 ## Publishing